 However, it’s important to note that modal does decompose entirely, unlike some petrochemical-based fabrics, making it somewhat more eco-friendly.
 Yet, the chemical-intensive production process and the usage of harsh dyes should be considered.

-The Lenzing Group produces a more sustainable variant of Modal.
+The Lenzing Group produces a more sustainable variant of the modal.
 They follow a biorefinery concept that ensures nearly 100% use of the wood and operates on a closed-loop production process to recover chemicals.
-Even though Lenzing only produces about half of its cellulose fibers and outsources the rest, they claim to maintain strict procurement guidelines for sustainable sourcing.
+Even though Lenzing only produces about half of its cellulose fibers and outsources the rest, it claims to maintain strict procurement guidelines for sustainable sourcing.

 Despite these advances, the issue of sustainability extends beyond just the production of the yarn.
 When this yarn is converted into fabrics, often in countries with lenient environmental regulations, the process can contribute to further pollution.
 Therefore, while brands that source their Modal from Lenzing—referred to as TENCEL™ Modal—are usually more sustainable, it’s crucial to remember that the entire lifecycle of the fabric matters.